Navjotbians/toxic-comment-classifier/README.md

 import sklearn
 import seaborn
 ```
-Let’s start by importing these necessary packages.
+Start importing these necessary packages.
 If you have not installed these packages,you can install them by typing the below command in the Terminal.
 <br>`pip install requirements.txt`

 ## Dataset and Features